MCNautilus/Conduit/README.md

-# Mango Example Mod
+# Stem
-The official Mango Example Mod.

-This example mod is (or will be) multi-loader and multi-version.
-## Getting Started

-To update this template for proper use:
-- Update the package
-- Update gradle.properties to use the new package and mod ID
+The core of Mango - a universal core for all loaders and versions.

+This mod contains common functions and events between modloaders and versions.

+### The following helpers are in this library:
+- ClientTickEvent (events for every client tick)
-- Update the icon
+- HudRenderEvent (events for when the Minecraft HUD renders)
-- Update `libs.versions.toml`
-- Update ModConstants
-- Put your own `optifine.jar` into the `optifine` directory
+- KeybindRegistry (a helper to register keybinds)
+- RenderHelper (a helper for rendering)
+- TextHelper (helps when creating text across versions)